sportsdunia logo

 Hidetoshi Nakata (Image credit:@ExtremeFootbal4/X)

-Hidetoshi Nakata is arguably the greatest Japanese and Asian footballer ever.
+The greatest Japanese footballer Hidetoshi Nakata, and also hailed as the best Asian footballer ever.
 He played 75 games for his nation and netted 11 goals.
 The midfielder had a long career ahead of him, but hung up his boots in 2006 at the age of 29.
 He represented Japan in the 1998, 2002, and 2006 World Cups and the 1996 and 2006 Olympics before retiring.
-Nakata edges past Kagawa to get first place on our list of the best Japanese football players.
+He edges past Kagawa to get first place on our list of the best Japanese football players.

 Nakata spent eight of his ten seasons in the top flight.
-He played for Serie A sides Perugia, Roma, Parma, and Fiorentina.
+He played for several top Italian clubs: Perugia, AS Roma, Parma, and Fiorentina.
 Hidetoshi made a total of 365 appearances and scored 52 goals at the club level.
 He was the first AFC footballer to earn a nomination for the Ballon d’Or.
-Nakata won the Serie A with Roma and the Coppa Italia with Parma.
+Nakata won the Serie A with Roma and the Coppa Italia with Parma during his spell in Italy.
+Thus, the legendary Japanese midfielder tops the list of greatest Japanese footballers of all time.

 AppsGoalsAssistsNotable ClubsTitles